usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

       },
     ];

-    // We add more codes here
+    // We add more code here
   </script>
 </html>
 ```